wp-plugins/flyzoo/readme.txt

 = Is it free? =

 Currently we offer both free and **Premium** plans with 14-days free trial.
-Please support us, our Live Chat Premium plans have a brutally honest pricing :)
+Please support us, our **Chat** Premium plans have a brutally honest pricing :)

 = How do I go online for my users =

 Just do the following:

-1) Go on your website, locate the Flyzoo Chat widget on the bottom of the screen
+1. Go on your website, locate the Flyzoo Chat widget on the bottom of the screen
-2) Click on MENU
+2. Click on MENU
-3) A window will show up, click on "Welcome, Guest 1234 - Log in to change your name!"
+3. A window will show up, click on "Welcome, Guest 1234 - Log in to change your name!"

 = What is the Verification Process and why do I have to run it? =